columbia/dvh-asplos-ae/README.md

 # ./install_scripts.sh
 ```

 Run this command to install packages used to compile software and run VMs.
+See [troubleshooting](#troubleshooting) for any problems.
 ```
 # ./install_packages.sh
 ```